zweck/sana1/sana.md

 Sana arrives at the office.

-It’s a huge building.
-In the centre of the city along with all the other major government departments.
+It’s a huge building in the centre of the city along with all the other major government departments.
 Only official vehicles are allowed in the ever growing ministry district, yet another advantage of the implant.
 Enables automatic authorization of visitors.

 The city was divided into residential and worker districts with worker districts divided by ministry, utilities and factory districts.